-It was a fine trip.
+It was a fine day-trip out of Paris.
 Entering the rolling hills of Champagne with wine fields in every direction proved to be very worthwhile.
 The production is actually around 300 million bottles a year – that is a lot.
 Passing through the Marne Valley we made a stop in Châtillon-sur-Marne, a small town.
 In a wine cellar we were given an introduction to wine producing in general and the Champagne variety in particular.

 Our next stop was in Reims.
 It had a pleasant city centre with pedestrian streets and all you could wish to explore in a middle-sized central European city.
 What makes Reims particularly interesting, indeed famous, and an integral part of the French national conscience, is its cathedral.